 Before you officially move, you need to do some research into your new home.
 Does your future community include like-minded friends and resources to help you create a full and vibrant life in retirement?
 If you do not have a plan already in place for meeting others, it will be difficult to adjust to both moving and retiring at the same time.
 Consider the following:

 But your network needs to be more than just finding friends and community that you enjoy.
 You will also need to find and get established with new healthcare providers.
 It’s especially important to find doctors who accept Medicare if you are relying on it for your healthcare needs.

 All of this networking will be much easier if you lay the groundwork before you actually call the moving van.

 Building Your Best Life

-Whether you decide to relocate or stay where you are, the key to having a fulfilling retirement is planning ahead.
+Whether you decide to relocate or stay where you are, planning ahead is the the key to having a fulfilling retirement.
 While you have probably planned for retirement costs, make sure you’re also planning for: